• Christmas Recipes

 Snowman Bombs

-• Use white candy melts, with a little black, orange, and brown with some mini reeses for the hat or use a marshmallow for the head.
+• Use white candy melts, with a little black, orange, and brown with some mini reeses for the hat.

 Reindeer Bombs